This post may contain affiliate links. Please read my disclosure policy.

 Chondrus Crispus vs Genus Gracilaria

-- darker varying in colors from dark purple, red, green, or dark yellow.
-They look like “leaves” in a sense, very flat fan-like wide shape tops.
+- Typically a dark purple color but can vary in colors of dark yellow, red, or green.
+(As you can see some green spots in the picture of sea moss I'm holding above) They look like "leaves" in a sense, very flat fan-like wide shape tops.
 (It kind of reminds me of how dulse seaweed looks).

 Natural Source of Carrageenan